neon-epsilon/getorganized/README.md

 ### Back End

 The REST API is written in plain PHP: as it only performs CRUD tasks, I went with something simple.
-POST and DELETE requests (e.g. when adding or deleting a calorie count) trigger a Python script that updates the corresponding charts with the help of pandas.
+POST and DELETE requests (e.g. when adding or deleting a calorie count) trigger a request to a service that (re-)generates the bar charts.

-The Python scripts could be replaced by a proper (micro-) service (e.g. based on FastAPI), especially since they are quite slow.
-However, the speed of the chart generation was, so far, not very limiting since they are generated asynchronously in the background.